ozbillwang/terraform-best-practices/README.md

 ## Manage S3 backend for tfstate files

-Terraform doesn't support [Interpolated variables in terraform backend config](https://github.com/hashicorp/terraform/pull/12067), normally you write a seperate script to define s3 backend bucket name for different environments, but I recommend to hard code it directly as below
+Terraform doesn't support [Interpolated variables in terraform backend config](https://github.com/hashicorp/terraform/pull/12067), normally you write a seperate script to define s3 backend bucket name for different environments, but I recommend to hard code it directly as below.
+This way is called as [partial configuration](https://www.terraform.io/docs/backends/config.html#partial-configuration)

 Add below code in terraform configuration files.